shivam-880/solve-for-x/scala/page-selection-by-keyword-matching-solution-II/README.md

-# MavenHive Challenge
+# Page Selection By Keyword Matching

-# Design Description
+# Design Considerations
 - Page and Query are modeled as case classes with "id" and list of "keywords" as tuple of a keyword and it's weight.
 - SimpleUserInputFileReader is a trait that knows to parse input file in a particular format and return a list of Query & Page objects.
 - SimpleUserInputFileReader is designed as a trait so that PageSelector algorithm can mixin a different UserInputFileReader trait that may know to parse input file in a different format.